Poll respondents like Kemp but prefer Abrams’ stands on key issues - NewsBreak

 But on spending and taxes, abortion, and gun rights, most respondents to the same survey sided with Abrams’ positions.

 The poll of 1,030 likely general election voters was conducted Sept.
 15-Oct.
-4 by the University of Georgia on behalf of the Georgia News Collaborative (GNC), a consortium of more than 100 news organizations including Capitol Beat.
+4 by the University of Georgia on behalf of the Georgia News Collaborative, a consortium of more than 100 news organizations including Capitol Beat.

 On spending and taxes, 55% of the respondents said Georgia should use its record budget surplus to increase spending in areas like education, health care and public safety.
 Just 31% favored using the surplus to cut taxes.